Ruwanthi-Kumari/Ruwanthi-Kumari/README.md

 ## 👩‍🎓 About Me

-- 🎓 Final year undergraduate
+- 🎓 Final year undergraduate with a passion for Data Science
 - 🧑‍💻 Skilled in data analysis
+- 📊 Experienced with Power BI & Excel

 ---